Thursday, June 11, 2026

 Identification of 30 Detained Women in Vakilabad Prison

-At least 30 women were arrested in Razavi Khorasan Province during the January 2026 nationwide protests and subsequent security crackdown.
+At least 30 women have been arrested in Razavi Khorasan Province during the January 2026 nationwide protests and subsequent security crackdown.
 They were transferred to the “Aramesh” ward and quarantine section of Vakilabad Prison in Mashhad.

 According to published reports, 25 of these women remain in detention, while only five have been released on bail.